macewansce/cmsk-0202-advanced-angular-student-fs21/Module01/Assignment 1 - Version 2.md

-Create an Angular project with any name you wish.
+Create an Angular project with Assignemnt-Id (i.e. Assignment1-123234234)

 Create a Product model.
 Here is a snippet of the data:
 {